“The light shines in the darkness,

 (John 1:5, NRSV)

 While writing a sermon on the first chapter of John, I came across this interesting observation from Karoline Lewis in her Fortress Preaching Commentary on John: “A quick review of the science of light in terms of our ability to see underscores the theological claim that is being made.
 It only takes the slightest bit of light for our optical system to adjust and see in the dark.
 When there is no light present at all, our eyes will never become accustomed to the darkness.”

 So, keep those Hanukkah lights burning.
 Rejoice in the return of the sun on the Winter Solstice.
 Sing Silent Night with candles blazing on Christmas Eve.
 Follow the seven luminous principles of Kwanzaa.
 Find some reason, any reason, to light a candle!
 May the candles we light remind us of our connectedness to each other, and our sacred duty to be light for one another.
 We spend far too much time talking about what makes us different.
 Maybe this December we can focus on what binds us together as one!
-Shine on, sisters and brothers!
+Shine on, friends!
+Shine on!